shopeaslyhq-png/ShopEaslyAPP/shopeasly-v11/README.md

 - `GET /orders` - Order management

 ## Development

-### Adding New Features
-1. Create route handlers in the `routes/` directory
 2. Add corresponding views in the `views/` directory
 3. Update the navigation in `views/layout.ejs`
 4. Add any AI logic to the `easly/` directory

 ### Styling
 - Main styles are in `public/css/style.css`
-- Uses CSS custom properties for theming
 - Responsive design with mobile-first approach

 ### AI Integration
 - AI handlers are in the `easly/` directory
 - Uses Google Gemini API for natural language processing
-- Supports both text and voice input

 ## Troubleshooting